atlisg/vegan-bot/pm.md

 ### Open

 * Get rid of unused select-bot component
-* Pick some default FAQ to display in dropdown on 0 letters in autocomplete
+* Pick some default FAQ to display in dropdown on 0 letters in autocomplete?
 * Ask sources for a public API with the answers so that we don't need to jsonify
 * Update readme
-* Bot drawings for backgrounds
 * Implement stats (hits for each answer and each source)
 * Add services:
   * animal-rights.com (https://www.animal-rights.com/faqfile.html)
   * some more
 * Make app for iOS
 * Make app for Android
+* Implement "Not Found" page
+* Import Google analytics
 * Deploy to server
-* Implement "Not Found" page
+* Bot drawings for backgrounds
 * Change python scripts to scrapers when needed
+  * Make sure all the answers are correct

 ### In Progress

-* Change editor settings, e.g. `trailing-commas: true`
+* Share on facebook and twitter and remove old share button.

 ### Done